ucla-biostat-212a/2025winter/syllabus/syllabus.md

 Office: CHS 21-254
 Email: <jinjinzhou@ucla.edu>
 Office hours:
-- Tuesday after class, i.e., 7:30-8:30 pm, or if there is no class on Tuesday, 5 - 7 pm
+  Tuesday after class, i.e., 7:30-8:30 pm, or if there is no class on Tuesday, 5 - 7 pm via lectures Zoom.
-- Zoom link: same as lectures

 ## TA